 Welcome from the Chair

-It is my pleasure to welcome you to the Department of Materials Science and Engineering within the School of Engineering and Applied Science at the University of Pennsylvania.
-Consistent with the ranking of Penn as one of the top ten universities in the nation, this department is recognized for the quality of its educational program and the research activities of our world-renowned faculty.
-The interests of our faculty are diverse and topical and include cutting-edge programs in nanoscience and nanotechnology, biomaterials, ceramics, polymers, and metals.
-Today our department has over 20 faculty members, 30 postdoctoral associates, 150 graduate students and 95 undergraduate students.
+Welcome to the Department of Materials Science and Engineering within the School of Engineering and Applied Science at the University of Pennsylvania!
+As Penn is one of the top ten universities in the nation, this department is also recognized for its excellence in education and research that brings about our world-renowned faculty, students and postdocs in a diverse, equal, and inclusive environment.
+The interests of our faculty are broad and dynamic, featuring cutting-edge programs in energy, electronic and optical devices, soft matter and computational materials sciences.

 Our academic program provides the highest quality education in the fundamentals and applications of technologically-relevant materials that will have long-lasting societal impact, for example, quantum materials and technologies, materials in sustainability and energy, and materials for health, in a vibrant and interdisciplinary school of engineering and science setting.
 Students are encouraged to tailor their education and research to their own specialized interests.
 Multidisciplinary materials institutes and centers at Penn are closely linked our department:

 - Center for Analyzing Evolved Structures as Optimized Products: Science and Engineering for the Human Habitat (AESOP)

 - Laboratory for Research on the Structure of Matter (LRSM)

 - Research and Education in Active Coatings Technologies for the Human Habitat (REACT)

 - Science and Technology Center for Engineering Mechano-Biology (CEMB)